 The great thing about making your own candle holders is that you are free to design them in any way, look and size that would suit you the best.
 The hardest part in buying candle holders is that you can’t seem to always find what you are looking for.
 So if you want that perfect candle holder creating one yourself is the best option.

-Below are the kinds of DIY candle holders you can easily put together
+Below are the examples of DIY candle holders you can easily put together.

 Mason jar Candle holders